Home | Start The Analyst | FAQ | Search | Health Discussion Forum

 Tremors

 Tremors are rhythmic, involuntary muscular contractions characterized by oscillations (to-and-fro movements) of a part of the body.
 The most common of all involuntary movements, a tremor can affect various body parts such as the hands, head, facial structures, vocal cords, trunk and legs; most tremors, however, occur in the hands.
 Tremors often accompany neurological disorders associated with aging.
 Although the disorder is not life-threatening, it can be responsible for functional disability and social embarrassment.
-There are many types of tremor and several ways in which tremors are classified.
-The most common classifications are by behavioral context and position.
-There are five such categories of tremor:

 1. Resting.
 Resting or static tremor occurs when the muscle is at rest, for example when the hands are lying on the lap.
 This tremor usually stops during deliberate movement and is often seen in patients with Parkinson's disease.
 While commonly referred to as 'pill rolling' tremor of the hands, it can also affect the head, trunk, jaw and lips.
 It is often associated with other symptoms such as generalized slowness of motor activity, rigidity and postural instability.